CrunchyData/postgres-operator/docs/content/architecture/monitoring.md

 danger of running out of disk space.
 Issues a warning at 75% and goes critical at 90%.
-- `PGReplicationByteLag`: Indicates that a replica is too far behind a primary instance, which coul risk data loss in a failover scenario.
+- `PGReplicationByteLag`: Indicates that a replica is too far behind a primary instance, which could risk data loss in a failover scenario.
 Issues a warning at 50MB an goes critical at 100MB.
 - `PGReplicationSlotsInactive`: Indicates that a replication slot is inactive.
 Not attending to this can lead to out-of-disk errors.